adrianmcli/dev-react-component/README.md

 - No testing
 - No linting

 You get to decide how to bring those in yourself if you decide that you need it.

-All this boilerplate does is get you developing and publishing as fast as possible.
+This boilerplate focuses on getting you publishing as fast as possible.

 # How to use